KomputeProject/kompute/_sources/overview/python-package.rst.txt

 The Python package exposes three main classes:

-* :class:`kp.Manager` - Manages all high level Vulkan and Kompute resources created
+* :class:`kp.Manager` - Manages all high level GPU and Kompute resources created
 * :class:`kp.Sequence` - Contains a set of recorded operations that can be reused
 * :class:`kp.Tensor` - Core data component to manage GPU and host data used in operations